getredash/website/src/pages/kb/user-guide/alerts/setting-up-an-alert.md

 slug: setting-up-an-alert
 order: 1
 ---
-Redash alerts can notify you when your scheduled queries match some arbitrary criteria.
+Redash alerts can notify you when your [**Scheduled Queries**]({% link _kb/user-guide/querying/scheduling-a-query.md %}) match some arbitrary criteria.
 Use them to monitor business data or integrated them with tools like Zapier or IFTTT to trigger business processes like user onbarding or support tickets.

-{% callout info %}

 While Alerts are usually combined with scheduled queries, the Alert criteria will be evaluated every time the query is executed.

+{% callout warning %}

-A schedule is not necessary but is recommended.
+A query schedule is not necessary but is _highly recommended_ for alerts.
+If you configure an Alert without a query schedule you will only receive notifications if a user in your organization manually executes a given query.

 {% endcallout %}